adnanali17official/react-table-lite/README.md

     If ‘showAction’ prop is enabled, use ‘actionTypes’ to provide which actions to display.
 If not provided, will display all actions.

 - **Actions Callback:**
-    If ‘showAction’ prop is enabled, use ‘onRowDelete’,‘onRowEdit’ and ‘onRowView’ to provide respective action callbacks.
+    If ‘showAction’ prop is enabled, use ‘onRowDelete’, ‘onRowEdit’ and ‘onRowView’ to provide respective action callbacks.
 The last two args of callback will return event and row Object.

 - **Customize no data message:**
     Use ‘noDataMessage’ prop to provide empty data message.